na-na-hi/renget/archive/cpu-lora.md

 3. Open a command prompt and move to the working folder: `cd C:\lora`
 4. Run the finetune utility: `llama.cpp\finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14 --sample-start "<s>"`

 Obviously you will need to adjust step 4 to specify your actual base model name, training data name, sample start string, and the number of threads (physical processors) in your system.
+See my [other guide](https://rentry.org/llama-cpp-conversions) if you need to convert your model to [FP32 GGUF](https://rentry.org/llama-cpp-conversions#converting-models-to-gguf) (FP16 currently doesn't work), or [other quantized formats](https://rentry.org/llama-cpp-conversions#quantizing-models).

 !!! warning The above command uses the default values for a ton of settings.
     Go through [Appendix C](#appendix-c-finetuneexe-usage) for examples and tips to greatly improve the LoRA quality.

 !!! info See [Appendix B](#appendix-b-training-example) for a full training example using training data/chat logs from SillyTavern.

-!!! info See [Appendix E](#appendix-e-converting-models-for-llamacpp) if you would like to know how to convert a base model into a GGUF or if you want to quantize a model yourself.
+Now, LoRA's have one big downside: **You can't offload layers to the GPU while you're using them.** So once you have your LoRA, you should [merge it with the base model](https://rentry.org/llama-cpp-conversions#merging-loras-into-a-model) to fix this problem.
+Merging is very fast, it typically only takes a few seconds.
+Make sure you hang on to the LoRA binary in case you want to merge it with a different base model later on.

 ## Use your LoRA

+**If you [merged your LoRA with the base model](https://rentry.org/llama-cpp-conversions#merging-loras-into-a-model), then you would just use it like any other GGUF model.
+No special handling required.**
-Obviously, you can just use llama.cpp's `main.exe` to run your LoRA.
-The command to do that would look something like:

-`llama.cpp\main.exe --model the-model-you-downloaded.gguf --lora ggml-lora-LATEST-f32.gguf --prompt "The text you would like it to complete."`
+If not, some tools also provide interfaces to use LoRA's, for example you can use llama.cpp's `main.exe` to run your LoRA.
+The command to do that would look something like: `llama.cpp\main.exe --model the-model-you-downloaded.gguf --lora ggml-lora-LATEST-f32.gguf --prompt "The text you would like it to complete."`

-If you're using something like [`koboldcpp`](https://github.com/LostRuins/koboldcpp), **in addition to specifying the base model you used for training**, you also need to pass it the output `ggml-lora-LATEST-f32.gguf` file in the UI under Lora, or using the command line `--lora ggml-lora-LATEST-f32.gguf`.
+They also work with `server.exe` using the same `--lora` parameter.

+[koboldcpp](https://github.com/LostRuins/koboldcpp) has a LoRA field in the UI where you would enter `ggml-lora-LATEST-f32.gguf` or you could use the command line `--lora ggml-lora-LATEST-f32.gguf`.
 Make sure you specify both the original model AND the LoRA.
 The LoRA will not work on its own.

 If you share the LoRA with others, make sure to also mention which base model you used!
 Remember to include the full file name, including the quantization!

 ### Runtime LoRA Scale & Multiple LoRAs

 If you use llama.cpp's main.exe, [see the documentation for finetune.](https://github.com/xaedes/llama.cpp/tree/finetune-lora/examples/finetune) Basically you can adjust how strongly the LoRA is applied to the model without retraining, and you can even combine multiple LoRA's at once.
+The [merging tools](https://rentry.org/llama-cpp-conversions#merging-loras-into-a-model) also support this feature.

 ## Appendix A - Hardware Requirements